keithreid-sfw/TaoCompProg/README.md

 It is for my own pleasure and may be flawed and may never get anywhere.

 Please do not judge.
 Push corrections if you like.
+Sometimes it is easier for me to edit this README on the fly on my phone.
+So it acts like a 'buffer' p216 :)

 on the fly:

+Ch.1 continued

 v1_p25